namsor/namsor-python-sdk2/docs/PersonalApi.md

 # **origin_batch**
 > BatchFirstLastNameOriginedOut origin_batch(batch_first_last_name_in=batch_first_last_name_in)

-[USES 10 UNITS] Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.
+[USES 10 UNITS PER NAME] Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.

 ### Example